nextcloud/appstore/README.md

 ## Development Installation
 If you want to get a quick running development setup, you can use a predefined make command to automatically set up a virtual environment and install the web app with sqlite as database. **Do not set up production using this command!**

-First make sure that you've got pyvenv installed.
-You can check for this by running:
+First make sure that you've got **venv** installed.
+You can check for it by running:

     python3 -m venv -h

-If you got a **No module named venv** error, you need to install it first.
+If you get a **No module named venv** error, you need to install it first.
 Some distributions like Ubuntu require you to install it separately, e.g.:

     sudo apt-get install python3-venv